ckan/ckan/doc/extensions/adding-custom-fields.rst

 Updating the CKAN schema
 ^^^^^^^^^^^^^^^^^^^^^^^^

+The :py:meth:`~ckan.plugins.interfaces.IDatasetForm.create_package_schema`
-The ``create_package_schema`` function is used whenever a new package is created, we'll want update the default schema and insert our custom field here.
-We will fetch the default schema defined in
+function is used whenever a new dataset is created, we'll want update the default schema and insert our custom field here.
+We will fetch the default schema defined in :py:func:`~ckan.logic.schema.default_create_package_schema` by running :py:meth:`~ckan.plugins.interfaces.IDatasetForm.create_package_schema`'s super function and update it.
-``in default_create_package_schema`` by running ``create_package_schema``'s
-super function and update it.

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v1.py
-    :pyobject: ExampleIDatasetForm.create_package_schema
+    :pyobject: ExampleIDatasetFormPlugin.create_package_schema

 The CKAN schema is a dictionary where the key is the name of the field and the value is a list of validators and converters.
 Here we have a validator to tell CKAN to not raise a validation error if the value is missing and a converter to convert the value to and save as an extra.
-We will want to change the ``update_package_schema`` function with the same update code
+We will want to change the :py:meth:`~ckan.plugins.interfaces.IDatasetForm.update_package_schema` function with the same update code.

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v1.py
-    :pyobject: ExampleIDatasetForm.update_package_schema
+    :pyobject: ExampleIDatasetFormPlugin.update_package_schema

-The ``show_package_schema`` is used when the ``package_show`` action is called, we want the default_show_package_schema to be updated to include our custom field.
+The :py:meth:`~ckan.plugins.interfaces.IDatasetForm.show_package_schema` is used when the :py:func:`~ckan.logic.action.get.package_show` action is called, we want the default_show_package_schema to be updated to include our custom field.
 This time, instead of converting to an an extras field.
 We want our field to be converted *from* an extras field.
-So we want to use the ``convert_from_extras`` converter.
+So we want to use the :py:meth:`~ckan.logic.converters.convert_from_extras` converter.

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v1.py
     :emphasize-lines: 4
-    :pyobject: ExampleIDatasetForm.show_package_schema
+    :pyobject: ExampleIDatasetFormPlugin.show_package_schema

 Package types
 ^^^^^^^^^^^^^

+The :py:meth:`~ckan.plugins.interfaces.IDatasetForm.package_types` function
-The ``package_types`` function defines a list of package types that this plugin handles.
+defines a list of package types that this plugin handles.
 Each package has a field containing it's type.
 Plugins can register to handle specific types of packages and ignore others.
-Since our plugin is not for any specific type of package and we want our plugin to be the default handler, we update the plugin code to contain the following
+Since our plugin is not for any specific type of package and we want our plugin to be the default handler, we update the plugin code to contain the following:

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v1.py
     :lines: 34-